 Blackwell could be knocked down and turned into a parking lot to offset this shift in student housing.
-The act would address a direct need of students for no one should have to leave 45 minutes early for class in the hope of getting a spot.
+The act would address a direct need of students because no one should have to leave 45 minutes early for class in the pursuit of a parking spot.

 Another suggestion leans more to an overlooked epidemic on college campuses and that is food insecurity.
 Blackwell could be used to assist in this issue.

 People who go through food insecurity lack access to affordable and nutritious food.
 Plenty of students only attend certain events when they see “free food” on advertisements, and it is not just about gluttony.
-They often times have no idea where their next meal is coming from.
+Often times, they have no idea where their next meal is coming from.

 Food insecurity is so normalized on college campuses that it is often joked about through memes online.

 According to a study conducted by Students Against Hunger, 20 percent of students at four-year colleges qualified as having very low food security.
 Also, 32 percent of students said that food insecurity had an impact on their education.